Diadora Finley-Abboud, B.S.

 Hannah Carlon, B.S.

 Hannah joined the team in September 2017 as an undergraduate research intern.
 She graduated from Suffolk University in May of 2018 with a B.S. in psychology and a minor in sociology.
-She currently is the team's Clinical Research Coordinator II, coordinating both the Smiling Instead of Smoking Study and the Positive Psychology Therapy for Smoking Study (i.e, a trial conducted by Brown University and MGH aiming to test a positive psychology-centered therapy for smoking cesssation).
-Hannah plans to pursue a PhD in Clinical Psychology in the fall of 2020.
+She is a former Clinical Research Coordinator on both the Smiling Instead of Smoking Study and the Positive Psychology Therapy for Smoking Study.
+Hannah is currently a third-year Clinical Psychology PhD student at the University of New Mexico, where she researches the application of positive psychology and mindfulness to addiction recovery and harm reduction.

 Melissa Schick, B.S.